General Admission Requirements for the University

 For students transferring to the U from another institution of higher education:

-If you have earned fewer than 30 semester credit hours, you will be considered under the criteria for freshman students listed above.
-Your application to the U will follow the same guidelines for freshmen applicants, which includes high school transcripts and ACT or SAT scores.
-See the U’s Office of Admissions’ website for more information: http://admissions.utah.edu/apply/undergraduate/freshman.php
+If you have earned fewer than 30 semester credit hours, you will be considered under the College’s direct admission criteria for freshman students listed above.
+Your application to the U will include high school transcripts and ACT or SAT scores.

 We encourage our prospective students to take as many math/science courses as possible.
 We advise that a student take math every year while in high school.

+While becoming Calculus ready is helpful, there are many additional ways you can set up yourself for success as an Engineering student.
 Enroll in AP, IB, concurrent and honors courses if they exist in your school.
-Participate in science specific extracurricular activities like science fairs, math/engineering competitions, and engineering camps.
+Participate in science specific extracurricular activities like science fairs, Science Olympiad, math/engineering competitions, and engineering camps.
 Engage in extracurricular activities that develop your skill-set outside of math, science and engineering.

-Well-rounded students will always thrive in an ever-changing global engineering community.
+Well-rounded students thrive in an ever-changing global engineering community!